 A cast of truly West End class is again on the Kilworth stage.
 Caroline Sheen is outstanding throughout as Lilli Vanessi/Katherine.
 She is total glamour as the Hollywood star and venomous as the plot thickens.
 Caroline’s vocal performance is fantastic.
 The rendition of ‘So in Love’ was magnificent.
 Matthew McKenna is excellent as Fred Graham/Petruchio, his vocals soar across the whole performance.
 McKenna is a star, he plays the role perfectly, getting every aspect of the character spot on.

 Whilst Sheen and McKenna are the real leads of the show this is really an ensemble show, the opening number ‘Another Op’nin’, Another Show’ showcases this as you gradually meet all the company.
-There is numerous great company moments but none more so than ‘Too Darn Hot’ which opens the second act.
+There are numerous great company moments but none more so than ‘Too Darn Hot’ which opens the second act.
 Tarinn Callender leads the number with fabulous vocals but the whole company shines with energetic choreography.
 The production’s choreographer Sam Spencer-Lane has given the company a lot of work to do and they pull it off with aplomb.
 Her choreography is a mix of all styles, there are backflips and all sorts.
 It’s the variety of styles that really is compelling.

 Monique Young brings a doll-like quality to Lois Lane (Bianca in Shrew), she is utterly sexy and charming.
 She is vocally strong as well, and the number ‘Tom, Dick or Harry’ is just a joy.
 Lois Lane charms pretty much every man she meets and her relationship with Justin Thomas’s Bill Calhoun (Lucentio in Shrew) is fantastic.
 Thomas is fantastic and has a real twinkle in his eye.
 He is vocally strong as is his dancing ability.
 A real triple threat.
 Both Young and Thomas will go on to many great things.